The three dimensional stochastic Zakharov system: Motivation

 The relation between the two systems~\eqref{equa-stoZak} and~\eqref{equa-ranZak-bc} can be seen by a formal application of It\^o's formula.
 However, the rigorous justification of the application of It\^o's formula is non-trivial in the infinite dimensional case, due to the failure of the $C_b^2$-regularity of the nonlinearity (see also \cite{BRZ14} for detailed explanations in the context of SNLS).
 The rigorous proof for the equivalence of~\eqref{equa-stoZak} and~\eqref{equa-ranZak-bc} is given in Section~\ref{Sec-DS-transf}.

 In order to deal with the first order perturbation, we will employ local smoothing estimates for the Schr\"odinger equation (see (ii) below).
-The resulting functional framework only allows us to control this first order term if the variation of the noise is small.
-This requires the refined rescaling transformations, recently developed in the context of critical stochastic nonlinear Schr\"odinger equations \cite{Z18}, in order to extend solutions up to the maximal existence time.
+In the resulting functional framework the deterministic estimates for the first order perturbation do not gain a power of the length of the time interval.
+In order to extend solutions up to the maximal existence time, we instead exploit that the variation of the noise is small on small time intervals.
+This is done by means of the refined rescaling transformations, recently developed in the context of critical stochastic nonlinear Schr\"odinger equations \cite{Z18}, where the deterministic estimates also do not gain a power of the length of the time interval.

 More precisely, for any stopping time $\sigma$ we define the increments of the noise by

 Using the transformations

 where $0\leq t\leq \tau$ with $\tau$ being an $\{\mathscr{F}_{\sigma+t}\}$-stopping time, we transform the random Zakharov system \eqref{equa-ranZak-bc} to the new system